Relic gravitational waves from primordial gravitational collapses: Abstract

 \section{Abstract}

 This Supplemental Material is prepared for the technical details of the dimensionless gravitational-wave (GW) power spectrum from the primordial gravitational collapse and its comparison to the scalar-induced GWs at second-order in perturbations.
-The details for implementing long-time numerical simulations of primordial gravitational collapses of density perturbations are prepared in a separate accompanying paper~\cite{Ning:2025ogq}.
+The details for implementing long-time numerical simulations of primordial gravitational collapses of density perturbations are presented in a separate accompanying paper~\cite{Ning:2025ogq} \black{and tested under more realistic and general circumstances in a second accompanying paper~\cite{Ning:2025yvj}, where a rigorous hydrodynamic simulation extraction of acoustic GWs has perfectly matched our analytical estimation, and a more detailed comparison with SIGWs is also discussed.}